propertywindow/engine/README.md

 Property Window Engine [![by](https://img.shields.io/badge/by-%40marcgeurts-ff69b4.svg?style=flat-square)](https://bitbucket.org/geurtsmarc)
 ========================

 This is the propertywindow engine repository that runs on [Docker](https://www.docker.com/).
-The main tools used are Symfony, Docker and Docker Compose.
+The main tools used are Symfony 3, Docker and Docker Compose.
 Other things included are:

 - PHP 7.1 + PHP-FPM
+- MySQL
 - Nginx
+- Opcache
 - Xdebug
+- PhpMyAdmin
+- PHP Unit Testing
-- Opcache
+- PHP Codesniffer

 ---
 Table of Contents
 ==================